nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'filetype',
-      colored = true -- displays filetype icon in color if set to `true` }
+      colored = true, -- displays filetype icon in color if set to `true disable_text = false -- Display only icon for filetype }
   }
 }